nataliafa/qa-webapp/README.md

 + Edit question: change the category, author name, question title, question content, answer to the question.
 Possibility to publish on the website or hide the question

 ### Installation instructions
++ Clone this repository.
-+ Make a clone of the repository.
++ Run using a PHP server.
-+ Put the contents of the folder on your server.
-+ Load data from dump.sql into the database.
-+ In the config.php file specify database name, login and password.

 ### UML diagram of the database
 ![UML diagram of the database](./resources/uml.jpg)